PiotrMiernik/project-2-air-health-data-platform/README.md

+Defines CloudWatch log groups for functions and monitoring.

 # Project 2 – Air Quality and Health Data Platform

 This project is an **end-to-end data engineering pipeline** built around a modern **data lakehouse architecture** on AWS using dbt and Python.
 It integrates air quality and public health data from multiple trusted sources and transforms them into structured, queryable datasets ready for analysis and sharing.